Disability and Applied Behaviour Analysis (Advanced Certificate)

 The Disability and Applied Behaviour Analysis (DABA) credential is an advanced certificate (post diploma/degree) that provides graduates with comprehensive knowledge and skills in the application of Applied Behaviour Analysis (ABA) within a disability context.

 This credential is intended to build on lower-level coursework and to present a consistent professional standard of education and qualifications via specialized courses.
 The core of the program is built on the principles of ABA, an evidence-based, scientific approach to changing human behaviour.
+Once you graduate, you'll be equipped with the knowledge and skills to work with people who have autism.

 As a provider of a BACB verified course sequence (VCS), please go to the BACB website and view the published VCS Pass Rates.
 You can find the pass rates of previous Douglas College students by selecting the BCaBA pass rate information.
 Should you see a gap in the data, note that pass-rate data are not published for sequences with fewer than six first-time candidates in a single year.

-The DABA program has partnered with Simon Fraser University (SFU) to offer a BA Psychology Major with Applied Behaviour Analysis Concentration
+The DABA program has partnered with Simon Fraser University (SFU) to offer a BA Psychology Major with Applied Behaviour Analysis Concentration.

 NOTE: International students are not currently eligible for this program.
 For more information, contact Douglas College International.